Bricklou/my-k3s-cluster/docs/01-operating-system.md

 $ sudo fix_mmc_ssd.sh
 ```

-Finally, shutdown the system, unplug the SD card, now it is ready!
+Finally, shutdown the system, unplug the SD card and boot the system.
+You should be able to connect with SSH after some time.
+Connect using the default user `root` and the default password `1234`.

+At this moment, a complete prompt will show, just complete it (It should ask root and user information).
+A shell will
+show when it's done.

+Now you are ready for the next step!